-The Prospect Trust's Whistleblowing Policy covers concerns regarding the way the school safeguards pupils/students - including poor or unsafe practice, or potential failures and outlines:
+The Prospect Trust's Whistleblowing Policy covers concerns regarding the way the College safeguards pupils/students - including poor or unsafe practice, or potential failures and outlines:

-- 10. Which areas of malpractice or wrongdoing are covered. - 11.
-The options available for reporting a concern, including who to approach within the school and externally. - 12.
-How the school will respond to such concerns. - 13.
+- i.
+Which areas of malpractice or wrongdoing are covered. - ii.
+The options available for reporting a concern, including who to approach within the college and externally. - iii.
+How the college will respond to such concerns. - iv.
 What protection is available to staff who report another member of staff.